The following are some of the commonly asked questions we receive at the library:

 Can the general public use the library?

-Yes, the general public can use the library for legal research or to study.
 The general public cannot check out books but they can make copies, take notes, etc. Please see our borrowing rules for more information.

 What are the Library’s hours?